 By deferring (postponing) income to a later year, you may be able to minimize your current income tax liability and invest the money that you'd otherwise use to pay income taxes.
-And when you eventually report the income, it's possible that you'll be in a lower income tax bracket.
+And when you eventually report the income, you may be in a lower income tax bracket.

-Certain retirement plans can help you postpone the payment of taxes on your earned income.
-With a traditional 401(k) plan, for example, you contribute part of your salary into the plan, paying income tax only when you later withdraw money from the plan (withdrawals before age 59½ may be subject to a 10 percent penalty tax in addition to regular income tax, unless an exception applies).
-This allows you to postpone tax on part of your salary and take advantage of the tax-deferred growth of any investment earnings.
+Certain retirement plans can help you to postpone the payment of taxes on your earned income.
+With a traditional 401(k) plan, for example, you contribute part of your salary into the plan, paying income tax only when you later withdraw money from the plan (withdrawals before age 59½ may be subject to a 10 percent penalty).
+This allows you to postpone the taxation of part of your salary and take advantage of the tax-deferred growth of any investment earnings.

 There are many other ways to postpone your taxable income.
 For instance, you can contribute to a traditional IRA, buy permanent life insurance (the cash value part grows tax deferred), or invest in certain savings bonds.
 You may want to speak with a tax professional about your tax planning options.

-2. Shift income to family members to lower the overall family tax burden
+Shift income to your family members to lower the overall family tax burden

-You may also be able to minimize your federal income taxes by shifting some income to family members who are in a lower tax bracket.
+You may also be able to minimize your federal income taxes by shifting income to family members who are in a lower tax bracket.
 For example, if you own stock that produces dividend income, one option might be to gift the stock to your children.
-After you've made the gift, the dividends will represent income to them rather than to you, potentially lowering your family's overall tax burden.
-Keep in mind that you can make a tax-free gift of up to $15,000 (in 2019 and 2020, and could increase in future years) per year per recipient without incurring federal gift tax.
+After you've made the gift, the dividends will represent income to them rather than to you.
+This may lower your family's overall tax burden.
+Keep in mind that you can make a tax-free gift of up to $14,000 (the amount was $13,000 for 2012) per year per recipient without incurring federal gift tax.

 However, look out for the kiddie tax rules.
-Under these rules, for children under age 18, or children under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,200 (in 2019 and 2020) is taxed using the trust and estate income tax brackets.
+Under these rules, for children (1) under age 18, or (2) under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,000 in 2013 ($1,900 for 2012) is taxed at the parent's marginal tax rate.
 Also, be sure to check the laws of your state before giving securities to minors.

 Other ways of shifting income include hiring a family member for the family business and creating a family limited partnership.
-Be sure to investigate all of your options carefully before acting.
+Investigate all of your options carefully before making a decision.

-Part of minimizing federal income tax is about taking advantage of all deductions to which you are entitled, and timing them in the most beneficial manner.
+Lowering your federal income tax liability through deductions is the goal of deduction planning.
+You should take all deductions to which you are entitled, and time them in the most efficient manner.

 As a starting point, you'll have to decide whether to itemize your deductions or take the standard deduction.
 Generally, you'll choose whichever method lowers your taxes the most.
-If you itemize, be aware that some deductions (for example, medical expenses) are allowed only to the extent the deduction exceeds some percentage of your adjusted gross income (AGI).
+If you itemize, be aware that some deductions (for example, medical and miscellaneous expenses) are allowed only to the extent the deduction exceeds some percentage of your adjusted gross income (AGI).
+Also, for 2013 an overall limitation on itemized deductions may apply to individuals with high AGIs (note: no such limitation applied for the 2012 tax year).
 In cases where your deductions are affected by your AGI, you might look at ways to potentially increase your allowable deductions by reducing your AGI.
 To lower your AGI for the year, you can defer part of your income to next year, buy investments that generate tax-exempt income, and contribute as much as you can to qualified retirement plans.

 Because you can sometimes control whether a deductible expense falls into the current tax year or the next, you may have some control over the timing of your deduction.
 If you're in a higher federal income tax bracket this year than you expect to be in next year, you'll want to consider accelerating deductions into the current year.
 You can accelerate deductions by paying deductible expenses and making charitable contributions this year instead of waiting until next.

-You can also minimize tax by making tax-conscious investment choices.
-Potential strategies can include the use of tax-exempt securities and intentionally timing the sale of capital assets for maximum tax benefit.
+Investment tax planning seeks to minimize your overall income tax burden through tax-conscious investment choices.
+Several potential strategies may be considered.
+These include the possible use of tax-exempt securities and intentionally timing the sale of capital assets for maximum tax benefit.

 In most cases, long-term capital gain tax rates are lower than ordinary income tax rates.
 That means that the amount of time you hold an asset before selling it can make a big tax difference.
 Since long-term capital gain rates generally apply when an asset has been held for more than a year, you may find it makes good tax-sense to hold off a little longer on selling an asset that you've held for only 11 months.
 Timing the sale of a capital asset (such as stock) can help in other ways as well.
 For example, if you expect to be in a lower income tax bracket next year, you might consider waiting until then to sell your stock.
 You might want to accelerate income into this year by selling assets, though, if you have capital losses this year that you can use to offset the resulting gain.